 The module will require 30 hours of synchronous learning (such as online live webinars and virtual classroom tutorials), 40 hours of asynchronous learning (such as pre-recorded lectures and online discussion boards), and 80 hours of independent / self-guided study time.
 Participants’ newly gained knowledge and skills will be assessed through group presentations and creation of information leaflets for patients and their families.
 In total, the full course will take around 20 weeks in total to complete.

 The GEP will be funding 30 places for nurses who currently work in England.
 Funding covers course fees only; students need to ensure they are available to attend ALL dates, as funding will not be provided for those who do not attend.
 Students must have agreement from their line manager and their Genomic Medicine Service Alliance chief nurse – more information is available here.

-Applications for funding are open until 6 August 2021.
 A panel will review all applications and notify successful candidates within seven days of the applications closing.
-Candidates can apply through the funding application form.

 Please note: data provided in an application will be held on file until the end of the course.
 After this date, any personal information will be deleted by HEE.
 Information will be shared with the panel, made up of Health Education England, Macmillan Cancer and the University of West of England, to allow funding decisions to be made.